tronprotocol/wallet-cli/README.md

 How wallet-cli connects to java-tron :
 --------------------------------------
 Wallet-cli connect to java-tron by grpc protocol, where can be deployed locally or remotely.
 Check How to run web Wallet section.
-We can set  java-tron node IP and port in src/main/resources/config.conf of wallet-cli so that it can successfully talk to java-tron nodes.
+We can set java-tron node IP and port in src/main/resources/config.conf so that wallet-cli server can successfully talk to java-tron nodes.

 Wallet-cli Summary